-While there are many questions that employees may have regarding the jobs they hold, questions regarding legally required employee benefits tend to be plentiful.
-If you are looking for clarity regarding legally required employee benefits, the information found below can be of great benefit to you.
+The federal government has implemented some federally mandated benefits programs that can benefit both the employee and the employer.
+What benefits are required by law?
+There are mandatory employee benefits.
+While there are many questions that employees may have regarding the jobs they hold, questions regarding legally required employee benefits they must provide tend to be plentiful.
+If you are looking for clarity regarding employee benefits required by law, the information found below can be of great benefit to you.

 Social Security Taxes

-As noted by the SBA.gov, every employer is required to pay social security taxes based on the rate their employees pay.
-In order to be in compliance with the law, there are a plethora of sites which employers can reference, including SocialSecurity.gov.
+One of the benefits required by law includes social security taxes.
+As noted by SBA.gov, every employer is required to pay social security and medicare taxes based on the rate their employees pay as legally mandated benefits.
+In order to be in compliance with the law, there are a plethora of sites which employers can reference, including SocialSecurity.gov to find out more about social security and medicare benefits

 Workers Compensation

-Businesses are required to carry Workers’ Comp Insurance, and they have several options.
+Businesses are required to carry workers compensation insurance.
+They have several options.
 Some of them include offering coverage on a self-insured basis, through a commercial carrier, or through the state’s official Workers’ Compensation Insurance program.

 Disability Insurance

-There are several states and territories that have made it mandatory for businesses to provide employees with partial wage replacement insurance coverage for sicknesses and/or injuries that are not related to work:
+State requirements vary when it comes to disability insurance.
+While disability insurance is not one of the mandatory benefits, there are certain states and territories that have made it mandatory for businesses to provide employees with partial wage replacement insurance coverage for sicknesses and/or injuries that are not related to work.
+This is the case in the following states:

 - California